Join our email list!

 City of Arlington

-Arlington City Council is finally considering a proposal to expand recycling to multi-family residents, almost 20 years after providing recycling services to Arlington single-family neighborhoods.
+Arlington City Council passed an ordinance in June 2018 that ensures all new apartment buildings will provide recycling to multi-family residents, almost 20 years after providing recycling services to Arlington single-family neighborhoods.

-Sign this petition to send a personalized message to the Arlington Mayor and City Council to say we need recycling for all existing and future apartments.
-Also, tell them we need to begin composting the residential brush materials that are set out in neighborhoods instead of throwing it in the city’s landfill!
+Sign this petition to send a personalized message to the Arlington Mayor and City Council to say we need recycling for all existing apartment residents.
+Also, tell them we need to begin composting the residential brush materials that are set out in neighborhoods instead of dumping them in the city’s landfill!